-The temple has a separate unit which contains beautifully carved horse made of white marble.
-People claim there is an injury mark in one of the legs of the horse.
-It is on self-healing of this injury mark, that the Lord Kalki will reincarnate on Earth to fight with evil forces.
-Many sources describe that Lord Kalki will reincarnate riding on a white horse with a blazing sword.
+The temple has a separate unit that contains a beautifully carved horse made of white marble.
+People claim there is an injury mark on one of the legs of the horse.
+It is on self-healing of this injury mark, that the Lord Kalki will reincarnate on Earth to fight evil forces.
+The name of this white horse of Kalki is referred to as Devdutt.
+Many sources describe that Kalki Bhagwan will reincarnate riding on a white horse with a blazing sword.
 This is how one can identify Kalki Avtaar.

 There is yet another legend, this horse symbolizes the Ashwmegh Yagya ( अश्वमेघ यग) undertaken by Maharaja Sawai Jai Singh II during his reign.
 There have been only a few Hindu kings who have performed this ancient ritual.
-However, this story seems to be out of place with reference to this temple of Lord Kalki.
+However, this story seems to be out of place with reference to the temple of Kalki Bhagwan.

 In Kalki temple, except for the main sanctum, the architecture appears to be quite simple and devoid of ornate carvings.
-However, near the Garbhgriha gate, there are carvings on the white marble floor depicting Gada and Shankh (mace and conch); symbols essentially denoting Lord Vishnu.
+However, near the Garbhgriha gate, there are carvings on the white marble floor depicting Gada and Shankh (mace and conch); symbols essentially denoting Vishnu Bhagwan.
 The Chaukhat (frame of the gate) is layered and beautifully carved.

-Among all heritage temples in Jaipur, Kalki Temple does call for special mention, being the only temple dedicated to the Lord Kalki.
-Commissioned by the founder of Jaipur- Maharaja Sawai Jai Singh II surely adds to its appeal.
+Among all heritage temples in Jaipur, Kalki Temple does call for special mention, being the only temple dedicated to the Bhawan Kalki.
+Commissioned by the founder of Jaipur- Maharaja Sawai Jai Singh II surely adds to its attraction.